Custom framing startup Framebridge picks up $30 million Series C

 Tynan says that balancing supply and demand is one of the biggest challenges of the company.

 “Every time we sell something, we have to produce it,” said Tynan.
-“We’re getting more sophisticated as we grow, but we’re not a Saas company.
+“We’re getting more sophisticated as we grow, but we’re not a SaaS company.
 Unlike a lot of other startups, we had to get a lot of disciplines right from the very beginning.”

 The new funding will go toward expanding manufacturing capabilities, refining the delivery process, marketing and brand awareness, as well innovation in the product itself.